richmr/pycallflow/README.md

 ### Analyzed Code WILL Execute

 Pycallflow works by importing files and then inspecting the objects that result.
 This can only be done by actually executing the code.
 If there is code not protected by a ```if __name__ == "__main__":``` clause or buried inside a class, method, or function it *WILL EXECUTE*.

+If the executed code contains a ```sys.exit()``` or other process termination, pycallflow will not produce any output.
+I learned this from experience.

 To prevent corrupting the DOT output, stdout is redirected to os.devnull (you can specify a file with ```--stdout_capture_file```).
 This won't prevent other operations from happening.